ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 # House League

-I am going to run this like Adventurer's League where the sessions are short, episodic, and characters can change from session to session without ruining continuity, but I am going to follow a standardized [[House League Ruleset]] we create instead of RAW.
+I am going to run this like Adventurer's League where the sessions are short, episodic, and characters can change from session to session without ruining continuity, but I am going to follow a standardized [[House League Ruleset]] we create, amending RAW.
 I am also going to use some of the character standardization for the sake of balance and pacing.
 I want to make sure things keep moving smoothly across tables when players are dropping in and out, Feel free to make an AL legal character, but Drakkenheim content is not AL legal.

+> [!NOTE] DM's Note
+> I implore other DMs to give this content a go as well!
+I trust other DMs to not meta-game, and the more people cooking encounters the better.
+Joining [the campaign](https://www.dndbeyond.com/campaigns/join/70974482140917586) in DDB should allow you to see [Dungeons of Drakkenheim](https://www.dndbeyond.com/sources/dnd/dodr), and [Monsters of Drakkenheim](https://www.dndbeyond.com/sources/dnd/modr).

 # Character Creation